barteqcz/MIUI-unbloater/README.md

 # MIUI-unbloater

+### Coming soon

+Rewrite to Python is coming soon.
+There will be dedicated .exe for Windows and executable file for Linux.

+### About

 This is a simple script, written in Bash, which is supposed to safely remove bloatware from Xiaomi MIUI ROM using `adb`.

 ### Preparing to run